gpetho/preverb/Grashchenkov.md

 Ultimately, for the chosen semantic classes, 1490 unique examples were obtained, containing 610 non-repeating pairs of adjectives of the following type:

-(112) (collection of texts by late 20th-century authors)
+(112) (collection of texts by late 20th-century authors)<br/>
 a.
-V dome, krome nego, ostavalsya lish' Purishkevich, kotoryy podnyalsya v kabinet i nabrasyval chto-to v [bol'shom chernom bloknote], vozmozhno, svoyu zavtrashnyuyu rech' v Dume.
+V dome, krome nego, ostavalsya lish' Purishkevich, kotoryy podnyalsya v kabinet i nabrasyval chto-to v [bol'shom chernom bloknote], vozmozhno, svoyu zavtrashnyuyu rech' v Dume.<br/>
    'In the house, besides him, only Purishkevich remained, who went up to the office and sketched something in a [big black notebook], possibly his tomorrow's speech in the Duma.'

 b.
-Ta sidela delovitaya, v [serom angliyskom kostyume], vela razgovor s klientom, uvidela Shevrikuku, vskochila.
+Ta sidela delovitaya, v [serom angliyskom kostyume], vela razgovor s klientom, uvidela Shevrikuku, vskochila.<br/>
    'She sat business-like, in a [gray English suit], conversed with a client, saw Shevrikuka, and jumped up.'

-c. …oni preodoleli rasstoyanie v 6700 km i dostigli Kupangi, [nebol'shoy gollandskoy faktorii] na ostrove Timor… '…they covered a distance of 6700 km and reached Kupang, a [small Dutch trading post] on the island of Timor…'
+c. …oni preodoleli rasstoyanie v 6700 km i dostigli Kupangi, [nebol'shoy gollandskoy faktorii] na ostrove Timor…<br/>
+   '…they covered a distance of 6700 km and reached Kupang, a [small Dutch trading post] on the island of Timor…'

 d.
-Imenno ona svoim verdiktom vynosila nedavno obvinitel'nyy prigovor [plokhikh rossiyskim dorogam] i neradivym stroitelyam etikh samykh dorog.
+Imenno ona svoim verdiktom vynosila nedavno obvinitel'nyy prigovor [plokhikh rossiyskim dorogam] i neradivym stroitelyam etikh samykh dorog.<br/>
    'It was she who recently, with her verdict, issued a condemning sentence for [bad Russian roads] and the negligent builders of those very roads.'

 e.
-Pozvonil [staryy belyy telefon] s gerbom SSSR.
+Pozvonil [staryy belyy telefon] s gerbom SSSR.<br/>
    'An [old white telephone] with the USSR emblem rang.'

 The number of class-grouped pairs was counted.
 For instance, the SIZE-COLOR order was observed in 773 cases, and the reverse order in 95; the COLOR-MATERIAL order in 6 cases, and the reverse in 5, and so on.⁶ As a result, the following pairs of classes showing significant correlations were formed:

 ⁶ The data were evaluated in two ways.
 Firstly, the possibility that the variation results in pairs coincided with an equiprobable distribution (0.5 – half of the cases in direct order, half in reverse order) was checked.
 If the significance level of such an outcome was below 0.33, the pairs were considered ordered.
 Additionally, using the χ² criteria (with Yates' correction in case of small expected frequencies) and Fisher's exact test at a significance level of 0.05, the hypothesis that each specific pair was ordered non-randomly was tested.

-(113) Ordered pairs of Russian attributive adjectives of different semantic classes SIZE-TIME; SIZE-EVALUATION; SIZE-COLOR; SIZE-MATERIAL; SIZE-NATIONALITY; SIZE-PLACE; EVALUATION-COLOR; EVALUATION-NATIONALITY; TIME-COLOR; TIME-MATERIAL; TIME-NATIONALITY; TIME-PLACE; COLOR-MATERIAL; COLOR-NATIONALITY
+(113) Ordered pairs of Russian attributive adjectives of different semantic classes<br/>
+SIZE-TIME; SIZE-EVALUATION; SIZE-COLOR; SIZE-MATERIAL; SIZE-NATIONALITY; SIZE-PLACE; EVALUATION-COLOR; EVALUATION-NATIONALITY; TIME-COLOR; TIME-MATERIAL; TIME-NATIONALITY; TIME-PLACE; COLOR-MATERIAL; COLOR-NATIONALITY

 Such pairs of classes are consistently ordered into the following sequence (classes on the same vertical level do not show mutual priority):

-(114) Order of Russian attributive adjectives of different semantic classes SIZE
+(114) Order of Russian attributive adjectives of different semantic classes<br/>
-EVALUATION
-TIME
-COLOR
-MATERIAL NATIONALITY
+SIZE<br/>
+EVALUATION<br/>
+TIME<br/>
+COLOR<br/>
+MATERIAL<br/>
+NATIONALITY<br/>
 PLACE

 The very fact that no contradictions arise when ordering individual pairs indicates the presence of a hierarchy.
 As can be seen, adjectives of the semantic class SIZE are located "farthest" from the noun, while adjectives of the classes MATERIAL, NATIONALITY, and PLACE are "closest" to the head noun.
 The classes EVALUATION and TIME are located after SIZE, followed by COLOR, and then the three final classes.